Signet Jewelers Limited (SIG) CEO Gina Drosos on Q1 2021 Results - Earnings Call Transcript

 Dana Telsey

-As you think about the gross margin and the SG&A, the gross margin, merchandise margin being consistent with last year.
-Can you unpack the buckets of each and what you're seeing there?
-And as you think about costs coming back, do you need all these stores staff that you had been, or do you operate with a leaner staff, whether it's given more limited occupancy in stores and also what you've been seeing in virtual appointments?
+As you think about the gross margin and the SG&A, the gross margin, merchandise margin being consistent with last year, can you unpack the buckets of each and what you're seeing there?
+And as you think about costs coming back, do you need all the store staff that you had or do you operate with a leaner staff whether it's given more limited occupancy in stores, and also what you've been seeing in virtual appointments?
 Thank you.

 Joan Hilson

-So with respect to gross merchandise margin, it was consistent for us over the quarter.
-We feel that in that quarter itself over the first quarter that we had a very nice balance of regular price selling, we had clearance selling and we were able to leverage a lot of the value priced items for Valentine's Day that we saw serve as well over the holiday selling season in the fourth quarter.
-So as we look forward and think about gross merchandise margin and our inventory, we will continue to consider strategic promotion, working through our clearance inventory and balancing the bigger fewer launch products that Gina mentioned in her prepared remarks.
+So, with respect to gross merchandise margin, it was consistent for us over the quarter.
+We feel that in that quarter itself over the first quarter that we had a very nice balance of regular price selling.
+We had clearance selling, and we were able to leverage a lot of the value priced items for Valentine's Day that we saw serve us well over the holiday selling season in the fourth quarter.
+So, as we look forward and think about gross merchandise margin and our inventory, we will continue to consider strategic promotions working through our clearance inventory and balancing the bigger, fewer launch products that Gina mentioned in her prepared remarks.

-Then with respect to the structural cost savings, as we operate our stores today we recognize that business is performing and behaving differently than it had pre-COVID.
+Then with respect to the structural cost savings, as we operate our stores today, we recognize that business is performing and behaving differently than it had pre-COVID.
 We have evaluated operating hours.
-We have evaluated stores staffing.
+We have evaluated store staffing.
 We have virtual selling that Gina mentioned in her script.
 So, these are the points of evaluation that are helping us to really take structural costs out of our SG&A, and that's just a few things related to labor that we are really evaluating and putting in place as we roll forward our stores and our store opening program.

 Gina Drosos

-Dana, the other thing I'd mention is Joan who just celebrated a little bit ago, her one year anniversary with Signet has brought us a number of new capabilities, and one of those is a true zero based budgeting approach.
-And so we continue to focus on costs that customers don't see or care about.
-With the kind of savings that we're now seeing an indirect spend are very meaningful, and so I'd say that's a big focus of the structural cost savings going forward.
+Dana, the other thing I'd mention is Joan who just celebrated a little bit ago, her one-year anniversary with Signet has brought us a number of new capabilities, and one of those is a true zero based budgeting approach.
+And so, we continue to focus on costs that customers don't see or care about.
+But the kind of savings that we're now seeing an indirect spend are very meaningful, and so I'd say that's a big focus of the structural cost savings going forward.

 Dana Telsey

-And occupancy expenses of existing stores remaining.
-Is there an opportunity there?
+And occupancy expenses of existing stores remaining, is there an opportunity there?

 Gina Drosos